Angus-Paillaugue/Skill-Forge/README.md

 - [x] Add a user dashboard
 - [ ] Fix random exercise page not reloading current exercise if already on the exercise page
 - [ ] Make a logo
-- [ ] Change avatar storing file names to be the user id instead of a UUID